 If you apply for many loans in a short period, it means your expenditure is outpacing your income and you're trying to make ends meet by using multiple sources of credit.

+The more lenders you approach, the lower your credit score gets.
 This makes you appear credit-hungry and in dire need of funds from lenders and banks, putting your financial credibility in jeopardy.

 Personal loan acceptance is heavily influenced by your occupation and work history.
 Your application may be refused if the company you work for is unregistered or unlisted.
-Furthermore, most banks provide personal loans to those who have a consistent employment history.
+Furthermore, most banks provide personal loans to those who have a steady employment history.

 Your income is a big factor in deciding whether or not you get a personal loan.
 Because personal loans lack collateral, lenders look at your monthly income to determine if you will be able to repay the loan.